k77torpedo/ForgeAndUnity/README.md

-##### ForgeAndUnity
-My personal arsenal of helper-classes and workarounds I came across during my developement with Forge Networking Remastered.
-Also some general purpose stuff I like to share.

 # DISCLAIMER
 ### Using this project in any test- or productive-environment is at your own discretion!
 ### This project is still in heavy developement and large parts may change at any point in time.